yossirot/qradar-universal-cloud-rest-api/symantec-icd/README.md

-# Symantec-EDR Connector for QRadar
+# Symantec-ICD Connector for QRadar

-# Getting the Symantec Endpoint Security API Key
+## Getting the Symantec Endpoint Security API Key

-## Step 1: Accessing the Symantec ICDm Cloud Console
+### Step 1: Accessing the Symantec ICDm Cloud Console

 1. **Navigate to Integration**: In the Symantec ICDm cloud console, select the `Integration` option.